Reasons a GFCI Outlet Won’t Reset | Fort Collins GFCI Repair Skip to main content

 Additionally, it's important to check if there are any downstream outlets connected to the outlet.
 If any of these outlets are faulty or have a ground fault, it can prevent the outlet from resetting.
 Disconnecting these downstream outlets and attempting to reset the outlet again might help identify the problem.

-Lastly, it's worth mentioning that some GFCI outlets have a "test" button that, when pressed, intentionally trips the outlet to ensure it is functioning properly.
-If the outlet won't reset after you press the reset button, or if the outlet blinking red it could indicate a more serious issue that requires a local professional electrician with installing an fault circuit interrupter outlet.
+Lastly, it's worth mentioning that some GFCI outlets electrical devices have a "test" button that, when pressed, intentionally trips the outlet to ensure it is functioning properly.
+If the outlet won't reset after you press the reset button, or if the outlet blinking red it could indicate a more serious issue that requires a local professional local electrician with installing an fault circuit interrupter outlet.
 We always recommend going to your main electrical panel to turn off the power to prevent electric shock.

-In any case, if you are unsure about the cause of the GFCI outlet not resetting or if you are uncomfortable working with electrical components, it is always recommended to call an electrician.
+In any case, if you are unsure about the cause of the GFCI receptacle outlet not resetting or if you are uncomfortable working with electrical components, it is always recommended to call an electrician.
 They have the expertise to diagnose and fix the problem safely.

 Required Locations Of GFCI Outlets